whismanoid/max3421-usb-host-example-rpi-6.1.y/README.md

 The value of the resistor between MAX891L SET and GND determines the current limit.
 See MAX891L datasheet, *Setting the Current Limit*.

-Optional: Configure GPIO24 as an input/interrupt?
-Display overcurrent warning if MAX891 FAULT asserts low

-**TBD: determine how to configure RPi GPIO24 as an input/interrupt.
-See interrupt_handler.py**

-**TBD: determine how to display overcurrent warning if MAX891 FAULT asserts low**
+Optional: Run `python interrupt_handler.py` to monitor GPIO24 for falling edge; will display overcurrent warning if MAX891 FAULT asserts low.

 # Building the project